The most beautiful and magnificent Guanyin temples in Singapore.

-Of late, the Sanskrit name is also increasingly used here; for example, by Phor Kark See’s website.
+Of late, the Sanskrit name is also increasingly used in Singapore; for example, by Phor Kark See’s website.
 Lastly, the Chinese name means “perceiver of sound” and is a translation from Sanskrit.
 Without going into all the etymological history involved, “sound” here refers to the world.
-The great Bodhisattva constantly observes the world to seek those in need of help.
+The great Bodhisattva constantly observes the world to identify those in need of help.

 3. Foo Hai Ch’an Monastery (福海禅寺)